 Government is committed to the fundamental principles and concepts of Net Neutrality i.e. keep the Internet accessible and available to all without discrimination.
 Internet Access Services, therefore, need to be governed by a principle that restricts any form of discrimination, restriction or interference in the treatment of content, including practices like blocking, degrading, slowing down or granting preferential speeds or treatment to any content.
 To ensure that the regulatory framework on Net Neutrality adheres to the fundamental principles and concepts of Net Neutrality, the policy directives on Net Neutrality have been issued.

-Besides, DoT has sought additional recommendations from TRAI on Traffic Management Practices (TMPs) and the composition, functions, role and responsibilities of the multi-stakeholder body.
+Besides, DoT sought additional recommendations from TRAI on Traffic Management Practices (TMPs) and the composition, functions, role and responsibilities of the multi-stakeholder body.
+TRAI provided its recommendations on Traffic Management Practices (TMPs) and Multi-Stakeholder Body for Net Neutrality dated 22.09.2020 which are under examination at present.

 The National Digital Communication Policy (NDCP)-2018 recognizes Cloud Computing as one of the key enablers for provision of future ready ICT products and services.
 It lays emphasis on enabling a light touch regulation for the proliferation of cloud based systems.